nayr31/OffGob/README.md

 ## Help

-If you have any questions regarding how to use the program or if you found a bug, you can contact me through the [Goblin Discord](https://discord.gg/8Z7Y4Z).
+If you have any questions regarding how to use the program or if you found a bug, you can contact me through the [Goblin Discord](https://discord.gg/C56sTY6fd4).
+I'm usually online there, and I'll be happy to help you out.

 ### Running the script